Only Spring 2023 graduates are eligible

 - Please make clear the nature and extent of the student’s contribution in formulating and carrying out the project

-This letter should be sent via the recommendation form interface no later than midnight on March 29.
+This letter should be sent via the recommendation form interface no later than midnight on the grant application deadline.

 Deadlines and Timeframes

-Completed applications and letters from advisors must be submitted by midnight on March 29.
+Completed applications and letters from advisors must be submitted by midnight on the due date.
 Late applications will not be considered.
 Proposals will be reviewed by a faculty committee designated by CURF.
-All applicants will be notified of selection results by May 8.
+All applicants will be notified of selection results by May 5.
 Awards will be announced before Commencement and publicized in the appropriate campus media.